 Several women popped the same question into the most recent suggestion box: How exactly is a sweaty gal supposed to stay stylish?
-And although this may seem particularly appropriate in our Northern Hemi summer, those of us who sweat buckets do so year-round, so I’ve included tips for both cold and warm weather!
+And although this may seem particularly appropriate for summer, those of us who sweat buckets do so year-round, so I’ve included tips for both cold and warm weather!

 When it’s hot out …